MicrosoftDocs/appcenter-docs/docs/transition/accounts/distribution-groups.md

 The testers of a HockeyApp distribution group owned by an organization are now managed in App Center.

 ## Apps
-Apps in a distribution group that were moved to or created in App Center can be controlled only in App Center.
-HockeyApp apps that haven't been moved still need to be controlled in HockeyApp.
+Apps in a distribution group that were moved to or created in App Center are controlled in App Center.
+HockeyApp apps that haven't been moved are controlled in HockeyApp.
 Move the apps to fully manage them as part of a shared distribution group in App Center.